 Solar, wind and water energy all yield DC electricity.
-Currently, this electricity is converted to AC to be converted back to DC for use by DC driven devices, sometimes multiple times.
-Using renewable energy, such as DC electricity, is more efficient and generates less e-waste in the form of transformers and power adaptors.
-Large power users such as data centres, commercial buildings, hospitals or greenhouses can save a lot of electricity while receiving power of consistently high quality.
+Currently this electricity is converted to AC to be converted back to DC for use by DC driven devices, sometimes multiple times.
+Using renewable energy as DC electricity is more efficient and generates less e-waste in the form of transformers and power adaptors.